zxl20zxl/MBAlertView/README.md

 [MBHUDView hudWithBody:@"Wait." type:MBAlertViewHUDTypeActivityIndicator hidesAfter:4.0 show:YES];
 ```

 You can see more in the easy to follow demo.
+(That's currently broken)

-##Contact
+####Follow me on Twitter so that I feel like I'm doing something with my life.
 [Bitar](http://www.bitar.io/paragraphs/) [@bitario](https://twitter.com/bitario)

 ## License
 MBAlertView is available under the MIT license.
+(Whatever the hell that means)